-The active component of VENTOLIN HFA is albuterol sulfate, USP, the racemic form of albuterol and a relatively selective beta2-adrenergic bronchodilator.
+The active component of VENTOLIN HFA is albuterol sulfate, USP, the racemic form of albuterol and a relatively selective beta -adrenergic bronchodilator.
 Albuterol sulfate has the chemical name α1 - [(tert-butylamino)methyl]-4-hydroxy-m-xylene-α, α'-diol sulfate (2:1)(salt) and the following chemical structure:

 The World Health Organization recommended name for albuterol base is salbutamol.

-VENTOLIN HFA (albuterol sulfate inhalation aerosol) is a pressurized metered-dose aerosol unit fitted with a counter.
-VENTOLIN HFA (albuterol sulfate inhalation aerosol) is intended for oral inhalation only.
-Each unit contains a microcrystalline suspension of albuterol sulfate in propellant HFA-134a (1,1,1,2-tetrafluoroethane).
+VENTOLIN HFA is a blue plastic inhaler with a blue strapcap containing a pressurized metered-dose aerosol canister fitted with a counter.
+Each canister contains a microcrystalline suspension of albuterol sulfate in propellant HFA-134a (1,1,1,2-tetrafluoroethane).
 It contains no other excipients.

 After priming, each actuation of the inhaler delivers 120 mcg of albuterol sulfate, USP in 75 mg of suspension from the valve and 108 mcg of albuterol sulfate, USP from the mouthpiece (equivalent to 90 mcg of albuterol base from the mouthpiece).